sean-meade/cli-battleship-game/README.md

 ## Introduction

-This is a command line version of the classic game battleships. <short description>
+This is a command line version of the classic game battleships.
+The program allows the user to place their ships on their side of the board and then attack the computers ships on the computers board.
+The first to make 17 hits wins the game.

 ## UX

 ### Site owner goals

 The objectives of the site owner are:
-1. To create an attractive, command line program, adhering to good UX design principles.
+1. To create a fun game.
-2. To create a fun game.
+2. To create an attractive, command line program, adhering to good UX design principles.

 ### User needs

 User would like:

-1. To
+1. To play a fun game and try and beat the computer.

 ## Features